Get Tech Tips

 Inspect and Clean:

 - The return box

 - Dirty filters (duh)

 - Signs of rodent or other pest intrusions

-Many manufacturers have turned to using special coatings to help prevent the biological material (or biofilm) from attaching to the metal.
+Many manufacturers have started using special coatings to help prevent the biological material (or biofilm) from attaching to the metal.
 These coatings can be factory or aftermarket applied and can provide pretty reliable results.

-In the field, it is often more practical to use a combination of filtration, cleaning and UV-C bulb installations to help keep stuff from growing on and bonding to the coil.
-Many techs fail to realize that a HUGE part of the effectiveness of UV-C is how it is installed and keeping the bulbs regularly changed.
+In the field, it is often more practical to use a combination of filtration, cleaning, and UV-C bulb installations to help keep stuff from growing on and bonding to the coil.
+Many techs fail to realize that a HUGE part of the effectiveness of UV-C is how it is installed and keeping the bulbs changed regularly.

 - Protect or shield any wires or plastic parts that may be damaged

 - NEVER look at the light when it's on